The Missing Cross to Purity

 who think they can do great matters with their languages,

-and with them make a trade of the scriptures;
+and make a trade of the scriptures with them;

 who cannot endure any people should come to the spirit that gave them forth;

-for none can walk in the spirit that quench it, and vex and grieve it.
+for none can walk in the spirit who quench it, and vex and grieve it.

 And none come into the church fellowship